isJaakko/git-practice/README.md

 ## How
-- merge multiple commits into one use squash to merge commits
+- merge multiple commits into one use squash to merge commits into one
 ```
 git rebase squash
 ```